Constant Jéhannin1

 M, #106317, b.
 29 August 1835, d.
 22 February 1914

-Sir Ivor Bertie Guest, 1st Baron Wimborne of Canford Magna was born on 29 August 1835 at Dowlais, Glamorgan, Wales.1,3 He was the son of Sir Josiah John Guest, 1st Bt. and Lady Charlotte Elizabeth Bertie.2 He married Lady Cornelia Henrietta Maria Spencer-Churchill, daughter of Sir John Winston Spencer-Churchill, 7th Duke of Marlborough and Lady Frances Anne Emily Vane, on 25 May 1868.1 He died on 22 February 1914 at age 78 at Canford Manor, Dorset, England.4,5,6 He was buried on 26 February 1914 at Canford Manor, Dorset, England.6 His will (dated 22 October 1905) was probated in April 1914, provisionally at £250,000.5
+Ivor Bertie Guest, 1st Baron Wimborne was born on 29 August 1835 at Dowlais, Glamorgan, WalesG.1,2 He was the son of Sir Josiah John Guest, 1st Bt. and Lady Charlotte Elizabeth Bertie.3 He married Lady Cornelia Henrietta Maria Spencer-Churchill, daughter of John Winston Spencer-Churchill, 7th Duke of Marlborough and Lady Frances Anne Emily Vane, on 25 May 1868.1 He died on 22 February 1914 at age 78 at Canford Manor, Dorset, EnglandG.4,5,6 He was buried on 26 February 1914 at Canford Manor, Dorset, EnglandG.6 His will was proven (by probate) in April 1914, provisionally at £250,000.5

-Sir Ivor Bertie Guest, 1st Baron Wimborne of Canford Magna was educated at Harrow School, Harrow on the Hill, London, England.3 He matriculated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, England, on 29 January 1852.3 He succeeded to the title of 2nd Baronet Guest, of Dowlais, Glamorgan [U.K., 1838] on 26 February 1852.1 He graduated from Cambridge University in 1856 with the degree of Master of Arts (M.A.).1 He held the office of High Sheriff of Glamorgan in 1862.1 He was created 1st Baron Wimborne of Canford Magna, Dorset [U.K.] on 30 April 1880.5 He held the office of Mayor of Poole between 1896 and 1897.1 He held the office of Alderman of Dorset.1
+He was educated at Harrow School, Harrow, London, EnglandG.2 He matriculated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, on 29 January 1852.2 He succeeded as the 2nd Baronet Guest, of Dowlais, Glamorgan [U.K., 1838] on 26 February 1852.1 He graduated from Trinity College, Cambridge, Cambridgeshire, EnglandG, in 1856 with a Master of Arts (M.A.)1 He held the office of High Sheriff of Glamorgan in 1862.1 He was created 1st Baron Wimborne, of Canford Magna, co.
+Dorset [U.K.] on 30 April 1880.5 He held the office of Mayor of Poole between 1896 and 1897.1 He held the office of Alderman of Dorset.1 He held the office of Deputy Lieutenant (D.L.) of Ross-shire.7 He held the office of Deputy Lieutenant (D.L.) of Dorset.7 He held the office of Justice of the Peace (J.P.) for Glamorgan.7 His last will was dated 22 October 1905.

-Children of Sir Ivor Bertie Guest, 1st Baron Wimborne of Canford Magna and Lady Cornelia Henrietta Maria Spencer-Churchill
+Children of Ivor Bertie Guest, 1st Baron Wimborne and Lady Cornelia Henrietta Maria Spencer-Churchill

 Citations